MJRothera/MJRothera/INTRO.md

 - 👋 Hi, I’m @MJRothera
 - 👀 I’m interested in Learning about Earth and Space Science
 - 🌱 I’m currently learning how to Create my own Digital Outcome
-- 💞️ I’m looking to collaborate on my digtial outcome
+- 💞️ I’m looking to collaborate on my Critical enquiry to propose a digital outcome
 - 📫 How to reach me.
 You can reach me on my email mjrothera@student.christscollege.com or +64-27-585-0019

 <!---